-Marco Island City Council creates two new committees
+Marco Island City Council creates two new committees to address city's biggest problems

 Two new committees are joining Marco Island's roster: a water-sewer options committee and an ad hoc parking solutions committee.